 You will see on our pieces of jewelry a stamp of quality, or fineness mark.
 This will appear as .925, sterling silver, or sometimes “ster”.
 Sometimes the jewelry item is too small for the mark to be placed, but be assured that we have inspected each piece to be sure that it is .925 sterling silver.

-Some of our sterling silver jewelry is rhodium finished.
+Some of our sterling silver collection is rhodium finished.
 The jewelry is crafted of .925 sterling silver and a finish is carefully applied over the piece.
 This rhodium finish adds a luster that gives silver the same, high-quality look as platinum and it eliminates tarnishing completely.
 We will specify in our descriptions if a piece is rhodium finished.
 Most of our jewelry pieces with cubic zirconias do have the rhodium finish, as it makes for easier care and eliminates scratches in the sterling silver.
-Most admirers of sterling silver jewelry will opt for a rhodium finish, depending on the piece of jewelry.

 Rhodium finished pieces only need to be wiped with a soft cotton cloth to remove any spots.
 Do NOT use silver polishes at all on these pieces.
 Remember rhodium will not tarnish.

-For deep scratches that you might get on your sterling silver jewelry, you should seek the advise of a qualified jeweler in your area.
+For deep scratches that you might get on your sterling silver necklaces or rings, you should seek the advise of a qualified jeweler in your area.
 A professional buffing might alleviate those scratches.
-Your sterling silver jewelry will last forever when properly cared for!
+Your sterling silver pieces will last forever when properly cared for!

 Care of Stainless Steel